The Cheapest SUVs to Insure 2025

 Insurance: From group 7

-Based on the Clio supermini, this popular compact SUV continues to win fans thanks to its comfortable ride quality, its smart interior, and its efficient hybrid powertrain options (though there’s always the ‘TCE’ petrol engine if a hybrid doesn’t take your fancy).
-But the real draw of the Captur is its versatile cabin, with a big boot behind its hatchback and sliding rear seats that make the most of the space, making this the best family car in this list.
+The Renault Captur was one of the first compact SUVs on the market and it remains one of the best thanks to its blend of style, versatility and value.
+Based on the Clio supermini, the Captur continues to win fans thanks to its comfortable ride quality, smart interior, and its efficient hybrid powertrain options.
+But the real draw of the Captur is its versatile cabin, with a big boot and sliding rear seats that allow you to prioritise passenger space or boot capacity, making it a viable option as a family car.

 Renault Captur Review